greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/container-registry_1_1.md

 ---
 title: Package Stage - Container Registry
-description: "The goal of this page is to document specific processes and tools for the GitLab Container Registry project."
+description: The goal of this page is to document specific processes and tools for the GitLab Container Registry project.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/container-registry_1_1/
+linkTitle: Package Stage - Container Registry
+type: docs
 ---

 ## Overview